3pillarlabs/spring-data-simpledb/README.md

     testDB.simpleDbReferences.firstNestedEntity = "first"
     testDB.firstNestedEntity.secondNestedEntity = "second"

+### @Persistent ###

+The Spring Data standard `@Persistent` annotation is supported on a field.
+A field thus annotated will be persisted and populated even if there are no public getter and setter methods for the field.
+This can be useful for persisting properties which are not directly accessible to clients but are needed for transformation by other methods.

 ## Retries ##
 Being a fully restfull database, the probability to retrieve an un-expected Service Unavailable Exception (Http 503 Exception) has to be handled appropriatelly.
 An "abstraction" over the API is implemented that simplifies the user interaction with SimpleDB database.